-Implementing a new core system can be a major challenge, but Change Healthcare is ready to help.
-Our portfolio of customer experience and collaboration solutions can provide a unified and comprehensive approach to business process transformation for your unique implementation project requirements.
+Implementing a new core system can be a major challenge, but Change Healthcare Consulting is ready to help.
+Our portfolio of customer experience and collaboration solutions can provide a unified and comprehensive approach to business transformation for your implementation project's unique requirements.